shawjef3/digitalocean/README.md

 To run tests, set your api token in src/test/resources/application.conf, and then run test in the sbt console.

 ##Changelog

+### 2.2
+* Thanks to [flavienbert](https://github.com/), polling no longer consumes a thread while it's sleeping.
+* Added upcoming Bangalore1 region.
+* If you were using classes in the package me.jeffshaw.digitalocean.metadata.responses, you shouldn't have been.
+Those classes are now private.

 ### 2.1
 * Fix a bug where polling for action completion occured on the caller's thread.